Scorpion: Fossil record

 Scorpion fossils have been found in many strata, including marine Silurian and estuarine Devonian deposits, coal deposits from the Carboniferous Period and in amber.
-Whether the early scorpions were marine or terrestrial has been debated, though they had book lungs like modern terrestrial species.
+Whether the early scorpions were marine or terrestrial has been debated, and while they had book lungs like modern terrestrial species, the most basal such as Eramoscorpius were originally considered as still aquatic, until it was found that Eramoscorpius had book lungs.
 Over 100 fossil species of scorpion have been described.
 The oldest found as of 2021 is Dolichophonus loudonensis, which lived during the Silurian, in present-day Scotland.
 Gondwanascorpio from the Devonian is among the earliest-known terrestrial animals on the Gondwana supercontinent.
 Some Palaeozoic scorpions possessed compound eyes similar to those of eurypterids.
 The Triassic fossils Protochactas and Protobuthus belong to the modern clades Chactoidea and Buthoidea respectively, indicating that the crown group of modern scorpions had emerged by this time.
+In 2025, a 140 million year old scorpion was discovered in Jordanian amber by Abbas Haddadin.

 Phylogeny

+External

 The Scorpiones are a clade within the pulmonate Arachnida (those with book lungs).
 Arachnida is placed within the Chelicerata, a subphylum of Arthropoda that contains sea spiders and horseshoe crabs, alongside terrestrial animals without book lungs such as ticks and harvestmen.
-The extinct Eurypterida, sometimes called sea scorpions, though they were not all marine, are not scorpions; their grasping pincers were chelicerae, not homologous with the pincers (second appendages) of scorpions.
+The extinct Eurypterida, sometimes called sea scorpions, though they were not all marine, are not scorpions; their grasping pincers were chelicerae, unlike those of scorpion which are second appendages.
 Scorpiones is sister to the Tetrapulmonata, a terrestrial group of pulmonates containing the spiders and whip scorpions.
-This 2019 cladogram summarizes:

 Recent studies place pseudoscorpions as the sister group of scorpions in the clade Panscorpiones, which together with Tetrapulmonata makes up the clade Arachnopulmonata.

+Cladogram of current understanding of chelicerate relationships, after Sharma and Gavish-Regev (2025):

+Internal

 The internal phylogeny of the scorpions has been debated, but genomic analysis consistently places the Bothriuridae as sister to a clade consisting of Scorpionoidea and Chactoidea.
-The scorpions diversified between the Devonian and the early Carboniferous.
+The scorpions diversified during the Devonian and into the early Carboniferous.
 The main division is into the clades Buthida and Iurida.
 The Bothriuridae diverged starting before temperate Gondwana broke up into separate land masses, completed by the Jurassic.
-The Iuroidea and Chactoidea are both seen not to be single clades, and are shown as "paraphyletic" (with quotation marks) in this 2018 cladogram.
+In 2022, the Caraboctonidae and Hadruridae were treated as superfamilies, separate clades from Iuroidea, while the Vaejovidae were similary treated as a separate clade from Chactoidea.